r-lidar/lasR/README.md

 ## Main differences with `lidR`

-- Introduces the concept of pipelines to chain multiple operations on a point cloud optimally that was missing in `lidR`
+- Introduces the concept of pipelines, that is missing in `lidR`, to chain multiple operations on a point cloud optimally.
 - Is written exclusively in C/C++ without a single line of R.
 - Uses the code of `lidR` but brings significant speed and memory improvements.
 - Does not load the point cloud into a `data.frame`.
 The point cloud is stored in a C++ structure that is not exposed to users.